turbolinks/turbolinks-android/README.md

 A demo app is bundled with the library, and works in two parts:

-1. A tiny, Turbolinks-enabled Sinatra web app that you can run locally.
+1. A tiny Turbolinks-enabled Sinatra web app that you can run locally.
-1. A tiny Android app that connects to the Sinatra app.
+1. A tiny Android app that connects to the Sinatra web app.

 ### Prerequisites